bkw777/pdd.sh/README.md

   <b>names</b>: The format of filenames used to save or load files from the drive.
 Affected by <b>compat</b> and <b>names</b>.<br>
   <b>attr</b>: The "attribute" byte used to save or load files from the drive.
 Affected by <b>compat</b> and <b>attr</b>.<br>
 </ul>

+This pile of commands is not well organized.
+Sorry.

 **TPDD1/TPDD2 File Access**
 | command | arguments | description |